notspecia/HTML-CSS/README.md

 8.  float
 9.  responsive-web-pages
 10. SCSS
+11. box-shadow

 All the topics mentioned are fully in -depth, have an happy reading :) !!

 ## To fix

-1. read and complete the exercise 2, and take MORE notes about section 10 (SCSS)
+1. read and complete the exercise 2
+2. read the new units 11 (box-shadow)